RunDevelopment/RunDevelopment.github.io/posts/2024-09-12 fast unorm/article.md

 (I'm ignoring problems with overflow and `b == 0` here.)

-With this trick in hand, we can rewrite our 5-to-8-bit conversion function using integer division instead of floating-point operations:
+With this trick in hand, we can rewrite our 5-to-8-bit conversion function using integer division instead of floating-point operations.
+We just need to be careful with the intermediate results to avoid overflow.

 ```rust
 fn u5_to_u8_int(x: u8) -> u8 {